What is an SMF internship?

 Do we have to pay the student(s)?

 No. Occasionally organisations do opt to pay the student(s) they host, but this is not a requirement.
 We do ask that organisations cover local travel expenses if possible.

 The SMF provides a risk assessment and safeguarding policy to ensure that the organisation involved is aware of the relevant risks and the precautions that can be taken to safeguard the student.
 Employees of the organisation are not required to be DBS or PVG checked before an internship takes place.

 These students will be under 18 – do we need a particular type of insurance for them?

 No. The students should be covered by your organisation’s existing public liability insurance.

-Our Employer Relations Officers, Emily and Sam, are on hand to answer any further questions you may have (firstname.lastname@example.org) and are happy to help you think of ways you can best present your profession to our students.
+Our Employer Relations Team is on hand at email@example.com to answer any further questions you may have, and we are happy to help you think of ways you can best present your profession to our students.